cjea/pubber-subber/README.md

 # Pubber Subber

-Publish and subscribe to PubSub messages over HTTP.
+HTTP proxy for publishing and subscribing to PubSub messages

 ## Configuration